-2. After confirming that the fault is not due to defective vacuum lines, replace both vacuum actuators (bank 1 and bank 2 actuator) by following the instructions below.
+2. After confirming that the fault is not due to defective vacuum lines, test the vacuum actuator.
+Apply vacuum to at least 15" of water.
+If the vacuum does not hold (goes all the way to zero), replace both vacuum actuators (bank 1 and bank 2 actuator) by following the instructions below.
 Both actuators must be replaced in order to prevent any repeat repairs.